FelixOnline/v2/content/articles/2012-10-18-get-your-christmas-tablet-treat-early-with-felix-tech.md

 imported: true
 comments:
  - value: >
      The Google Nexus 7 is made by Asus and not Acer...
-Please don't associate with Acer and its sub standard products...,Updated. <br>Tomayto Tomarto
+Please don't associate with Acer and its sub standard products...,The Google Nexus 7 is made by Asus and not Acer...
+Please don't associate with Acer and its sub standard products...,Updated. <br>Tomayto Tomarto,Updated. <br>Tomayto Tomarto

 # Article Taxonomies
 categories: